riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-1.md

 Here we've added a spacebars directive to display the name of the current animal record.

-We'll hook into our `animal.html` template from our `animals.html` template.
+We'll hook into our `animal.html` template from the `animals.html` template.
 This can be done by looping over the data in the animals template and rendering the animal template for each record, essentially setting up a parent child relationship between the templates.

 #####/client/templates/animals/animals.html
 {% highlight HTML %}